whatsinport

 Greek spoken, English spoken in tourist areas.

-Several internet cafes in Hora (Mykonos town)
+Several cafes which offer free WiFi for customers in Hora (Mykonos town)

 Opening Hours and Holidays: